DNA Typing and Parentage Verification

 The “How to”

 To order a DNA kit for a registered horse, you may send a properly completed DNA hair kit order form with a check, money order or credit card to APHA.
-The form is available on our website at apha.com/forms/registration-forms, or by calling (817) 222-6423.
-The information may also be taken over the phone if paying by credit card.
+The form is available at apha.com/forms/registration-forms.
 It is important to state the reason you’re testing the horse so APHA knows to ask the laboratory to simply obtain the DNA markers or to conduct parentage verification.
-Once the request is received by APHA, it generally takes about 7-10 business days to process your request.
+Once the request is received by APHA, it generally takes about 7-10 business days to process your request and send the DNA testing kit.
 Caution is advised when sending requests with other APHA forms as it may delay processing.

 If you want to test a foal that is not yet registered, you must first apply for registration and check the appropriate box on the registration application requesting the DNA kit.
 The MemberCare Department will enter the needed information, and then issue the DNA kit.
 Please keep in mind that turn-around times for new registrations vary throughout the year, so the issuing of your DNA kit may also be delayed.

 When you receive your DNA kit in the mail, it is essential to verify that the information on the DNA kit matches the horse you are testing.
 A registered horse’s name and number will appear on the kit.
 A foal that is pending registration will receive a UR (unregistered) number for laboratory tracking purposes and will also list the color, type, sex, year foaled, sire and dam.
 When testing multiple horses at the same time, it is essential to finish one horse before moving on to the next horse to avoid mistakes.
 Many parentage exclusions at the laboratory are caused by these errors and additional re-test fees may apply.